GoDkILLeR-04/Tata-Motors-Valuation/README.md

 - **Valuation Report:**
   Investment-grade PDF report synthesizing key findings, target prices, segment analysis, methodology, and market context—ready for presentations or interviews.

-- **Python Source Code (`src/`):**
-  Scripts to automate or replicate the core logic of the Excel models for those preferring code-based workflow or custom extensions.

 ---

 ## Key Peer Tickers